essieva-8/M.Tech/README.md

 # Association Rule mining from transaction dataset

-This project performs Association Rule mining on the "Online Retail" dataset from the UCI Machine Learning Repository.
+This assignment performs Association Rule mining on the "Online Retail" dataset from the UCI Machine Learning Repository.
 It uses the Apriori and FP-Growth algorithms to identify frequent itemsets and generate association rules.

 ---